shang-lin/shang-lin.github.io/projects/index.md

 **OpenGL experiments** --- I created a series of OpenGL demos of animation and texture mapping as a project for [CS 11](http://courses.cms.caltech.edu/cs11/).

 [**Sorting and Searching Strings (CS20c)**](cs20/) &mdash; This was my project for [CS20c](https://web.archive.org/web/20010721115256/http://www.cs.caltech.edu/~cs20/) at Caltech.
-I compared the time complexities of
+I compared the time complexities of implementations of binary and ternary trrees in Lisp.